dustinlyons/nixos-config/vm/README.md

 # Installing NixOS from bare metal or virtual machine

 ## Overview
-These instructions create the _install media_ used to bootstrap a virtual machine or new computer from USB stick.
-The instructions below walk you through building and creating the initial install from scratch.
+The instructions below walk you through building and creating a NixOS install from scratch.
 Later, we update the machine with all of it's software.

 ## Steps to install